bellons91/personal-notes/azure/azure-active-directory.md

 - passwordless authentication (eg, Windows Hello for Business)
 - [[fido2-authentication]]

+You can finally manage users from external sources by using [[azure-ad-external-identities]].

 ## Conditional Access

 Conditional Access is a tool that Azure Active Directory uses to **allow (or deny) access to resources** based on **identity signals**.
 These signals include who the user is, where the user is, and what device the user is requesting access from.